 Children of all ages have loved toy trains for more than a century, and what better way to celebrate this enduring fascination than with a visit to our toy train display at Winterthur?
-For the second year, Kirk Lindvig and other volunteers have transformed the Brown Horticulture Learning Center into a Yuletide wonderland, showcasing a mesmerizing toy train world for visitors to enjoy from December 21, 2024 through January 1, 2025.
+For the third year, Kirk Lindvig and other volunteers have transformed the Brown Horticulture Learning Center into a Yuletide wonderland, showcasing a mesmerizing toy train world for visitors to enjoy from December 21, 2024 through January 1, 2025.

 This display, created by Kirk and Jeannette Lindvig, Chris Bogus, Joe Blossic, and Randy Satzler, features trains from local members of the Standard Gauge Module Association, a nationwide collectors group.
 The Lionel Standard Gauge toy trains transport visitors into a landscape of nostalgia.
 Featuring an array of tracks, stations, and figurines, the display is a testament to the enduring charm of these timeless toys.